joergen7/variant-call/README.md

 ## Running locally

-This workflow can also be set up in a VM instead of installing it locally (see Section Building a VM with kitchen).
-In a production environment it is, however, recommended to install the workflow locally.
+This workflow can also be set up in a VM (see Section Building a VM with kitchen).
+In a production environment it is, however, recommended to run the workflow locally.

 To install this cookbook locally, create a directory "cookbooks", clone the cookbook into it and install the dependencies: